mail-to-nostr/mail-to-nostr/README.md

 We don't save any data about the mails author or the mail.
 The content of the mail is provided "as is", with no guarantees of completeness, accuracy, usefullness or timeliness.
 There is no guarantees for the server running all the time.
 Downtimes are to be expected.
-This is a readonly message, replies will not be read and dropped!
 By using this service you accept this conditions and terms.

 # Contact

-You can reach me here npub14e8g06yf0kp900vu3mq8fu9jhl6pueh4xpc7u0lly5wuvug8e7gqr96utv
+You can reach us here npub14e8g06yf0kp900vu3mq8fu9jhl6pueh4xpc7u0lly5wuvug8e7gqr96utv